 Lisboa – the creativity area of the bagua of Portugal

 Lisbon lies in the western Iberian Peninsula on the Atlantic Ocean and the River Tagus.
 Lisbon is the capital of Portugal and the largest city (before Porto), with a population of about half a million people (the population of Portugal is about 10 million).
 Lisbon is located in the western part of Portugal, which from feng shui bagua directionology perspective is the creativity, new future project area of the bagua.
 Lisbon is a city built on seven hills.
 Hence, it’s also named as a city of seven hills.
 Lisbon is four centuries older than Rome and a leading producer of cork.

 Feng shui consultant in Valletta, Malta.
 Feng shui of Valletta and Malta.

-As a feng shui consultant, I’ve evaluated the feng shui of Valletta and Malta as well as home and businesses of Malta.
-Valletta (or Il-Belt) is the small capital of the Mediterranean island nation of Malta that basks in the year-round sun.
+As a feng shui consultant, I’ve evaluated the feng shui of Valletta and Malta, as well as the homes and businesses of Malta.
+Valletta (or Il-Belt) is the small capital of the Mediterranean island nation of Malta, which basks in the year-round sun.
 The walled city was established in the 1500s on a peninsula by the Knights of St. John, a Roman Catholic order.
-Valletta is known for grand churches, museums, and palaces.
-One key landmark is the Baroque St. John’s Co-Cathedral, whose rich in gilt interior houses the Caravaggio, brutally realistic masterpiece ‘The Beheading of Saint John.’
-Let’s look at feng shui of Valetta and Malta in more detail.
+Valletta is known for its grand churches, museums, and palaces.
+One key landmark is the Baroque St. John’s Co-Cathedral, whose rich in gilt interior houses Caravaggio’s brutally realistic masterpiece, ‘The Beheading of Saint John.’
+Let’s look at the feng shui of Valetta and Malta in more detail.

 Looking for a feng shui consultant in Valletta or Malta.
 Call/text/Whatsapp Jan on +44 7956 288574 or email him